 The Commission works with Member States to develop initiatives to coordinate national, regional and local actions focusing on the issue of doping in sport.

-Doping is not confined solely to professionals – increasing numbers of amateurs and recreational athletes are tempted or pressured into using performance-enhancing drugs.
+Doping is not only confined to professionals.
+Amateurs and recreational athletes are increasingly tempted into making use of performance-enhancing drugs.

-Together with Member States, the Commission therefore develops initiatives to coordinate national, regional and local actions focusing on this issue.
-Traditionally, anti-doping policies have primarily been concerned with testing and sanctions.
-However, there is now a growing realisation in the EU that such rules and programmes need to be backed by wider efforts to prevent a pro-doping culture.
+Traditionally, anti-doping policies have mainly been concerned with testing and sanctions.
+However, the realisation is growing in the EU that such rules and programmes need to be backed by wider efforts to prevent a pro-doping culture.

-- The European Council has also been extensively involved in doping-related discussions at EU level.
-Under the Work Plan for Sport 2011-2014, the Council initiated an EU Expert Group on Anti-Doping.
-The Expert Group submitted the first EU revisions to the World Anti-Doping Code.
+The European Council has also been extensively involved in doping-related discussions at EU level.
+Already under the Work Plan for Sport 2011-2014, the Council initiated an EU Expert Group on Anti-Doping.
+This group submitted the first EU revisions to the World Anti-Doping Code.

-- DG EAC has also been responsible for supporting projects in the field of anti-doping since 2009, and has included anti-doping as one of the priorities of the Erasmus+ Sport programme.
+Since 2009, DG EAC has supported projects in the field of anti-doping.
+Anti-doping is also included as a high-priority under the Erasmus+ Sport programme.

 The future of anti doping

-The Commission has worked with Member States to ensure that all rules and procedures linked to the new World Anti-Doping Code comply with EU law and the EU's vision of an athlete-friendly anti-doping system.
+- The Commission and Member States work to ensure that all rules and procedures linked to the new World Anti-Doping Code comply with EU law.
+The code sits with the EU's vision of an athlete-friendly anti-doping system.